Safe Landing on Small Celestial Bodies with Gravitational Uncertainty Using Disturbance Estimation and Control Barrier Functions: CBFs for State and Input Constraints

-Since \cref{eq:CBF_min_Thrust} and \cref{eq:CBF_max_Thrust} depend explicitly on the control $u$, they are not valid candidate CBFs.
-We adopt the method in \cite{rabiee_closed-form_2024}, to transform these input constraints into controller-state constraints by introducing control dynamics.
-First, let the control input $u$ evolve according to the first-order dynamics
+Since $\phi_1$ and $\phi_2$ in \cref{eq:Thrust_cons} depend explicitly on $u$, they are not valid candidate CBFs.
+We adopt the method in \cite{rabiee_closed-form_2024,rabiee_composition_2024} to transform these input constraints into controller-state constraints by introducing control dynamics.
+Let $u$ satisfy